Privatising Western Power would increase bushfire danger

 In the Commission’s view, the cost of not renewing the network could be far greater.
 The costs of major bushfires fall on the entire community, and the Kilmore East fire alone demonstrates, in terms of loss of both life and assets, the potential magnitude of those costs.”

-WA Treasurer and Energy Minister Mike Nahan has used Victoria as an example of where electricity transmission costs have been kept low through privatisation.
+Former Treasurer and current Opposition Leader Mike Nahan has used Victoria as an example of where electricity transmission costs have been kept low through privatisation.

 Victorian electricity distribution businesses are subject to an incentive-based regulatory regime.
 This clearly gives them an incentive to cut costs and make savings in areas such as maintenance and repairs.